-Satellite internet does rely on “line of sight” though.
-This means that even if you are within coverage, you still need to have line of sight to our satellite in the sky.
+Satellite internet relies on “line of sight”, so even if you are within coverage you still need to have line of sight to our satellite in the sky.
 Sometimes, although it is rare, there can be an obstacle between your house and the satellite - obstacles such as a mountain if you are in a valley, or a large tree nearby.
 We can help you with a line of sight test.

 Satellite internet technology continues to evolve.
-Gravity is the first New Zealand satellite internet provider to offer speeds of up to 50Mbps (thanks to a brand new satellite that has been launched).
+Gravity is the first New Zealand satellite internet provider to offer speeds of up to 30Mbps (thanks to a brand new satellite that has been launched).
 These new innovative speeds are faster than standard ADSL internet speeds that users can get in the city!
-These new satellite speeds allow users to stream video in high definition and enjoy an internet connected home with low buffering and less wait times.

 Satellite broadband is fast enough to allow video streaming such as YouTube and Netflix.
 Depending on your satellite internet speed, you may need to change to a lower video resolution in order to reduce buffering and wait times.
 Many online video players will auto optimise your video quality for you based on your connection speed.
 If you are on a slower satellite connection (like what our competitors offer) and want to watch high resolution video quality you are best to download the file (e.g. at night while everyone is asleep) and watch it offline.
 Gravity's new 2020 premium satellite internet speeds will let you stream HD video on the fly.